 - Preheat oven to 450 degrees Fahrenheit.

-- Lay out on a parchment-lined baking tray skin side down, lightly drizzle with olive oil, sprinkle a small pinch of salt and a few cranks of black pepper.
+- Lay out on a parchment-lined baking tray and lay the red pepper quarters skin side down, lightly drizzle with olive oil, sprinkle a small pinch of salt and a few cranks of black pepper.
 Give it a little massage.
 Roast in oven on middle rack for 30 minutes until the skins are charred.
 Remember to remove and set aside when done and reduce the oven to 250 degrees Fahrenheit.

 - Now prepare the meatballs.
 Leave the ground meat out to let come to room temperature.
 Soak bread crumbs in milk and let sit for 20 minutes.